Caring For an Elder With Breathing Problems

 Avoid sleeping pills.
 Drugs used to assist with sleep habits are designed to slow down breathing.
-Someone who already has issues with breathing should stay away from these pills as they will only make the symptoms worse.
+Someone who already has issues with breathing should stay away from these pills as they will only worsen the symptoms.

-If you are concerned with your loved one’s breathing, see their doctor as soon as possible to make sure there is not a worse health problem that could be causing their issues.
+If you are concerned with your loved one’s breathing, see their doctor as soon as possible.